dmosqueralois/dmosqueralois.github.io/_pages/publications-simpler.md

 ## Journal Articles

 * Morse-Bott Inequalities for Endomorphisms.
 Revista de la Real Academia de Ciencias Exactas, Físicas y Naturales.
 Serie A. Matemáticas.
-2026 (to appear). (with A.O Majadas-Moure, E. Macías-Virgós and J. Vilches).
+2026. (with A.O Majadas-Moure, E. Macías-Virgós and J. Vilches).
 * Baues-Wirsching cohomology and Svarc genus in small categories.
 Filomat.
-2026 (to appear). (with I. Carcacía-Campos and E. Macías-Virgós).
+2026. (with I. Carcacía-Campos and E. Macías-Virgós).
 * Varadarajan's theorem on categorical distance in small categories.
 Math.
 Slovaca.
-2026 (to appear). (with I. Carcacía-Campos and E. Macías-Virgós).
+2026. (with I. Carcacía-Campos and E. Macías-Virgós).
 * Lefschetz fixed-object and fixed-morphism theorems for acyclic categories.
 Fixed Point Theory.
 2026 (to appear). (with S. Castelo-Mourelle and E. Macías-Virgós).
 * Integration with respect to the Lefschetz number.
 Journal of Fixed Point Theory and Applications.
 2025. (with A.O.
 Majadas-Moure).
 * Morse-Bott Theory on posets and a homological Lusternik-Schnirelmann Theorem.
 Journal of Topology and Analysis.
 2024. (with D. Fernández Ternero, E. Macías-Virgós and J. A. Vilches).